 Make a Christmas Craft

-Have fun making arts and crafts your kiddos during Christmas Eve.
+Have fun making arts and crafts with your kiddos on Christmas Eve.

-Find great options of Christmas crafts for kids now!
+Find great options for Christmas crafts for kids now!

 We’d love to hear about the fun Christmas Eve traditions your family has – drop them in the comments!